Throughout your life, you’ve learned many lessons that have changed the way you think, act and live.

 Take time to read through these insights again.
 Print them out.
 Highlight helpful points.
 Share this article with your friends, family and colleagues.

 Also, think about how these insights might apply to you.
 Learn them the easy way by understanding each insight and believing that it applies to you.
-Try one on each week and see if they fit.
+Try one on each month and see if they fit.
+If you get through all of these principles, you may want to check out 13 more from Matthew McConaughey.

-I’m also interested in learning more lessons the easy way.
-What have you learned that have significantly improved your life?
+I’m always interested in learning lessons the easy way.
+What strategies or ideas have significantly improved your life?

 Photo by Tony Webster